sagelga/Fallout-4_Hacking_Helper/README.md

 # Fallout 4 Hacking Mini-game Solver
 ![Fallout 4 Hacker Perks](https://vignette2.wikia.nocookie.net/fallout/images/e/ec/Fo4_Hacker.png/revision/latest?cb=20170320162306)

-Python script that helps you to hack Fallout 4 terminal fast and efficiently, using custom alorithms to find the true answer within 4 allocated attempts.
+Python script that helps you to hack Fallout 4 terminal fast and efficiently, using custom algorithms to find the true answer within 4 allocated attempts.

 # Inspiration
 What inspires me is that when I played Fallout 4 game, and the riddles just get harder than ever. <br>